-Determining your company’s geographic pay strategy is more relevant than ever as more companies permanently shift to distributed work structures.
-Here, we delve into all of our community members’ questions about setting fair, geo pay strategy with OpenComp’s Compensation Consultant, Alex Shaw.
+Determining your company’s geographic and remote pay strategy is more relevant than ever as more companies permanently shift to distributed work structures.
+Here, we delve into all of our community members’ questions about setting fair, geographic pay and remote pay strategies with OpenComp’s Compensation Consultant, Alex Shaw.

 Table of Contents:

 - What are the components to getting the right benchmarks?

 - What’s the difference between market priced compensation data and pay ranges?

 - When should a company move beyond market pricing to pay ranges?